deepakajaylinux/testpage/docs/source/templating.rst

 Help command
 -------------------------

 The help command leads the users regarding the purpose and as well as about the options that are included in the template modules.
-The help command lists out the alternative parameters of templating testingkamen module.
+The help command lists out the alternative parameters of templating pttest module.
 It also describes the syntax for detecting the user’s machine.
 The help command for templating shown below.

 .. code-block:: bash

-		testingkamen templating help
+		pttest templating help

 The following screenshot explains about templating.

 .. code-block:: bash

- kevells@corp:/# testingkamen templating help
+ kevell@corp:/# pttest templating help
  ******************************